 Professor Jennifer Widom is the Fletcher Jones Professor and Chair of the Computer Science Department at Stanford University.
 She received her Bachelors degree from the Indiana University School of Music in 1982 and her Computer Science Ph.D. from Cornell University in 1987.
 She was a Research Staff Member at the IBM Almaden Research Center before joining the Stanford faculty in 1993.
 Her research interests span many aspects of nontraditional data management.
 She is an ACM Fellow and a member of the National Academy of Engineering and the American Academy of Arts & Sciences; she received the ACM SIGMOD Edgar F. Codd Innovations Award in 2007 and was a Guggenheim Fellow in 2000; she has served on a variety of program committees, advisory boards, and editorial boards.

 Databases are incredibly prevalent -- they underlie technology used by most people every day if not every hour.
 Databases reside behind a huge fraction of websites; they're a crucial component of telecommunications systems, banking systems, video games, and just about any other software system or electronic device that maintains some amount of persistent information.
+Recently, databases are used to manage the Rtp (return to player) in free online games to win real money no deposit.
+These systems allow you to distribute the winnings of video slots with a safe percentage.
 In addition to persistence, database systems provide a number of other properties that make them exceptionally useful and convenient: reliability, efficiency, scalability, concurrency control, data abstractions, and high-level query languages.
 Databases are so ubiquitous and important that computer science graduates frequently cite their database class as the one most useful to them in their industry or graduate-school careers.